-Graphs.
+Graph.

-1. For the function h(x) graphed at right and the initial guess x_1 shown, draw tangent lines to determine x_2 and x_3 according to Newton's Method.
+For the function h(x) graphed at right and the initial guess x_1 shown, draw tangent lines to determine x_2 and x_3 according to Newton's Method, as in the sample (the sample is only completed through x_2).
 Label x_2 and x_3 on the x-axis.